varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 Since I'm an active Hackintosh user on this machine, I will update the EFI periodically here as anything new is available.

-Currently, this EFI is based on OpenCore 0.7.4 and supports macOS Big Sur (Monterey support coming soon!).
+Currently, this EFI is based on OpenCore 0.7.4 and supports macOS Big Sur.

 ## About Big Sur